Spirit wins NWSL title 2-1 in extra time over Red Stars

 Earlier in the game, Chicago’s Vanessa DiBernardo was subbed off with an injury.

-Despite their struggles, the Spirit’s roster included Golden Boot winner Ashley Hatch and Goalkeeper of the Year Aubrey Bledsoe, as well as Rodman, who is former NBA player Dennis Rodman’s daughter.
+Despite their struggles, the Spirit’s roster included Golden Boot winner Ashley Hatch and Goalkeeper of the Year Aubrey Bledsoe, as well as Rodman, the daughter of former NBA player Dennis Rodman.

+“We’ve overcome so much, but we did it together,” Bledsoe said.
+“We never quit, we never gave up on each other, and that second half, that shows exactly who we are.”

 Rodman nearly tied the game in the 61st minute with a blast from distance that hit the post.
 But the Spirit pulled even a short time later when captain Andi Sullivan made a penalty kick that beat Chicago goalkeeper Cassie Miller.